You know the feeling…

 Inflammation is the root of so many issues in your body, and mitochondrial health is no exception!
 Inflammation causes the mitochondria to have to work harder, making them wear out and produce extra waste products for your system to manage.
 These substances cause more inflammation in your system, which makes your mitochondria have to work harder….and the cycle continues.

 Some ways you can give your mitochondria a boost are by removing inflammatory foods (gluten, dairy, simple carbs, sugars, etc.), staying hydrated, and detoxing to help flush out your system.
+One of the simplest ways to reduce overall inflammation in your body and restore sleep, hormone health, and clear thinking is with magnesium supplements (click here to get the one I recommend).

 3 – Reduce Stress with Self-Care